-Thanksgiving is almost here, and this scalloped potato recipe —inspired by one of the great American chefs Charlie Trotter — are a nice alternative to mashed potatoes for your Thanksgiving dinner.
+This scalloped potato recipe — inspired by one of the great American chefs Charlie Trotter — is a nice alternative to mashed potatoes for your holiday dinner.

 Although this recipe calls for my garlic-shallot puree, you can also use fresh cloves of garlic as a substitute.

 Scalloped potatoes take some time and patience to prepare, but the finished product is worth it.
 Top them with freshly chopped chives for a beautiful presentation.

 They’re also great served alongside my roast chicken!

 If you enjoyed this recipe, please subscribe to our Youtube channel and click the BELL icon so you can be the first to know when we post a new video!